alphagov/open-source-guidelines/README.md

 Projects MUST:

-* Include a README
+* include a README
-* Include useful and informative commit messages about why a change was made
+* include useful and informative commit messages about why a change was made
-* Include a CHANGELOG as per https://metacpan.org/module/CPAN::Changes::Spec
+* include a CHANGELOG as per https://metacpan.org/module/CPAN::Changes::Spec
-* Include a valid Open Source LICENSE file as per http://opensource.org/licenses
+* include a valid Open Source LICENSE file as per http://opensource.org/licenses
-* Provide a link to a public list of known issues and bugs
+* provide a link to a public list of known issues and bugs
-* Provide an email address to send security related bug reports to
+* provide an email address to send security related bug reports to
-* Provide a version number compatible with Semantic Versioning as per http://semver.org/spec/v2.0.0.html
+* provide a version number compatible with Semantic Versioning as per http://semver.org/spec/v2.0.0.html

 Projects SHOULD:

-* Publish packages to relevant language specific repositories such as PyPi, Ruby Gems, NPM, Puppet Forge, etc.
+* publish packages to relevant language specific repositories such as PyPi, Ruby Gems, NPM, Puppet Forge, etc.
-* Publish contributors guidelines in a CONTRIBUTING file
+* publish contributors guidelines in a CONTRIBUTING file
-* Set up any tests to run in a public continuous integration environment
+* set up any tests to run in a public continuous integration environment

 Projects MAY:

-* Include a CONTRIBUTORS file, for instance http://golang.org/CONTRIBUTORS
+* include a CONTRIBUTORS file, for instance http://golang.org/CONTRIBUTORS
-* Provide a mailing list for discussion of the project
+* provide a mailing list for discussion of the project